Applying for your student loan

 If you have transferred onto a course to include a study or work placement (an (INT) or (IND) course), you will need to change the course title on your student loan application.
 This Student Finance England (SFE) YouTube video shows you how to change an application.

 SFE have produced this for students changing to a new university but the guidance also relates to changing course.
 The information you will need to amend is the Course Title, by adding (INT) for study or (IND) for work to the end of the Course Title.

 Complete your student loan application

 You should apply to your national student loan provider.
 Their websites will tell you when the application process opens:

 You can apply via the online form.
-However, the online form does not allow for multiple study abroad or work placement details.
-If you are attending more than one University, or have more than one work placement, or have a year split between study abroad and work placement, you may find it easier to complete a paper form so that you can write in all the details.
-SFE students can download a paper form from the Gov.uk website.
+However, the online form does not allow for multiple placement details.
+If you have more than one work placement, or have a year split between study abroad and work placement, you may find it easier to complete a paper form so that you can write in all the details.
+SFE students can download a paper student finance form from the Government’s website.
 SFW, SFNI, and SAAS students can download a form from their loan provider's website.

 Take extra care to complete your application correctly, with all the details of where you will be and whether you will be on a placement year studying abroad or working (UK or abroad).
 The funding you will receive is based on the information you provide in your loan application.